Well logging: Nuclear magnetic resonance

 Nuclear magnetic resonance (NMR) logging uses the NMR response of a formation to directly determine its porosity and permeability, providing a continuous record along the length of the borehole.

 The chief application of the NMR tool is to determine moveable fluid volume (BVM) of a rock.
 This is the pore space excluding clay bound water (CBW) and irreducible water (BVI).
 Neither of these are moveable in the NMR sense, so these volumes are not easily observed on older logs.
 On modern tools, both CBW and BVI can often be seen in the signal response after transforming the relaxation curve to the porosity domain.
 Note that some of the moveable fluids (BVM) in the NMR sense are not actually moveable in the oilfield sense of the word.
 Residual oil and gas, heavy oil, and bitumen may appear moveable to the NMR precession measurement, but these will not necessarily flow into a well bore.

 Spectral acoustic logging

-Spectral acoustic logging is a acoustic measurement technique used in oil and gas wells for well integrity analysis, identification of production and injection intervals and hydrodynamic characterisation of the reservoir.
+Spectral acoustic logging is an acoustic measurement technique used in oil and gas wells for well integrity analysis, identification of production and injection intervals and hydrodynamic characterisation of the reservoir.
 Spectral acoustic logging records acoustic energy generated by fluid or gas flow through the reservoir or leaks in downhole well components.

 Acoustic logging tools have been used in the petroleum industry for several decades.
 As far back as 1955, an acoustic detector was proposed for use in well integrity analysis to identify casing holes.

 Over many years, downhole acoustic logging tools proved effective in inflow and injectivity profiling of operating wells, leak detection, location of cross-flows behind casing, and even in determining reservoir fluid compositions.
 Robinson (1974) described how noise logging can be used to determine effective reservoir thickness.